-There are many private international schools in Abu Dhabi that adhere to various curricula.
-Such an intimidating range of options caters to a mushrooming expat community.
+Many private international schools in Abu Dhabi adhere to various curricula, and the range of options are constantly expanding to cater to the city’s mushrooming expat community.

-The British, American and International Baccalaureate (IB) schools tend to be the most expensive.
-Inclusions of school allowances are less common than they used to be in expat packages, so expats should ensure their salary is large enough to cover the costs.
+New arrivals in Abu Dhabi will have quite a job on their hands deciding on the right school for their child.
+The British, American and International Baccalaureate (IB) schools tend to be the most popular, but also the most expensive.
+Inclusions of school allowances are less common than they used to be in expat packages, so we’d advise expats to either negotiate for this or ensure their salary is large enough to cover the costs.

 All schools are required to adhere to a uniform school calendar, made up of three terms, with the school year running from September to July.
 The school week runs from Sunday to Thursday, and school hours vary depending on the institution.